dis-sg/dis-sg.github.io/_posts/2021-05-08-DBS-Singapore-Festival-Taiwan-2021.md

 <figcaption>The LED show <a href="https://www.facebook.com/142816435924517/videos/506125574061879" target="_blank">(Source)</a></figcaption>
 </figure>

-The panel looks more stunning at night, according to the host - in daytime, visitors simply walk past the screen without paying any attention to it.
+The panel looks more stunning at night, according to the host - during daytime, visitors simply walk past the screen without paying any attention to it.

 <h2>Photobooths</h2>
 Fresh off a successful bid to enshrine local hawker culture in the UNESCO list of intangible cultural heritage, a backdrop of Maxwell Market serves as a photobooth where festival-goers can pose with a cut-outs of nonya kuehs and hawker cutlery.